lukasbestle/projectr/README.md

 #### Introduction

 Let's setup projectr for two example sites: A main site at `example.com` and `example.net` and another project at `subdomain.example.com`.
 The main site is located at a GitHub repository from where everything should be deployed automatically.
-The other site however won't use automatic deployments, as the users update the contents using FTP.
+The other site however won't use automatic deployments, as the users update the contents using SFTP.
 The result is the following setup:

 	example.com/example.net -> Main site ("main_site")